MUNICH - THE EDGE OF WAR

 Paul is part of an anti-Nazi group who is trying to get to Chamberlain a document proving that Hitler won't stop at annexing part of Czechoslovakia.
 The German actor who plays Paul, Jannis Niewöhner, gives a compelling performance as someone desperate to avert the catastrophe he knows is coming if Hitler isn't stopped now.

-Sandra Hüller appears in a minor role, two years before making a big impact in two excellent films, 'Anatomy of a Fall, and 'The Zone of Interest'.
+Among a strong cast Sandra Hüller appears in a minor role, two years before making a huge impact in 'Anatomy of a Fall' and 'The Zone of Interest'.

 Comments